A Successful Periop 101 Program—What Role Do You Play?

-- The administrator receives the automated email with attached instructions to send to the students and preceptors with the MLA #.
+- The Administrator receives the automated email with attached instructions to send to the students and preceptors with their MLA #.

-- After students have registered using the email from the administrator, an automated email is sent to the administrator to let them know as each student registers.
+- After students have registered using the email from the Administrator, an automated email is sent to the Administrator to let them know as each student registers in the ALC.

 What if our Administrator leaves?
 Are Administrator seats transferable?

 Administrator seats are non-transferable.
-If the course administrator leaves, your facility may identify a new administrator and use one of your two (2) complimentary administrator seats, if you have not already used them.
-If you have used both seats, additional administrator seats may be purchased.
+If the course Administrator leaves, your facility may identity a new Administrator and use one of your two (2) complimentary Administrator seats, if you have not already used them.
+If you have used both seats, additional Administrator seats may be purchased.

 Are student or preceptor registrations transferable?

-No. Student, preceptor, and administrator registrations/seats are not transferable once the person has registered online for the course.
+No. Student and preceptor registrations/seats are not transferable once the person has registered online for the course.

 How many seats do I have available?

 Administrators can check their seat counts on the Dashboard.
 To do this, click on the Dashboard tab and then the Products tab.
 If the seat count appears as 12/25 (example), this means their facility has used 12 seats out of the 25 seats that were purchased and there are 13 remaining seats.

 How do I purchase more seats?

-Go to the AORN Periop 101 order form page and use the order form that includes the start year of your last Periop 101 2-year agreement/renewal.
+Click here and download the order form that includes the start year of your last Periop 101 2-year agreement/renewal.
 This link is also found on your Dashboard in the middle column under Quick Help.